 Facts About White Collar Crimes

 Each offense in this category includes specific characteristics and elements that the prosecution must prove.
-However, there are some general points to keep in mind.
+However, there are some general criminal law points to keep in mind.

 - The majority of white collar crimes are felonies, and the lowest in Texas is a State Jail Felony punishable by 180 days to 2 years’ incarceration.
 Large scale schemes are more severe, potentially leading to 20 or more years in prison.